flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 The tool detects leaks for disposable and instrumented classes only (with note that the fixed leak can fix other objects too).

 Some classes in Flutter framework are already instrumented.
-If you want your classes to be tracked, you need to make them disposable and [instrument](#instrument them).
+If you want your classes to be tracked, you need to make them disposable and [instrument them](#instrument).

 ## Use the Leak Tracker